 - 1 sheet vegan puff pastry

-- Chop the pumpkin, cauliflower, and parsnip into approximately equal pieces, about 3cm / 1in.
+- Chop the pumpkin, cauliflower, and parsnip into approximately equal pieces, about 3 cm (1 inches).
 The cauliflower florets can be a bit larger.

-- Place the vegetables onto the prepared tray and mix with the remaining ingredients except the pastry.
-Roast for 30-35 minutes, or until softened and lightly golden.
+- Place the vegetables onto the prepared tray and mix with the onion, garlic, sage, rosemary, olive oil, salt, and pepper.
+Roast for 20-25 minutes, or until softened and lightly golden.
 Chill for at least 20 minutes in a cool spot before assembling.500 grams pumpkin, 400 grams cauliflower, 2 medium parsnips, 1 red onion, 3 cloves garlic, 2 sage leaves, 2 tablespoons rosemary leaves, 1 tablespoon olive oil, 1 teaspoon sea salt, 1/2 teaspoon black pepper

-- Add the vegetables to one half of the pastry, leaving enough space around the edges to seal the pie.
-Fold the pastry over and press with your fingers to seal the edges.
-Brush with the egg and cut a few slits into the top of the pie with a sharp knife.
+- Add the vegetables to the middle of the dish.
+Fold the pastry over and gently press with your fingers to seal.
+Brush with the egg (if using) and cut a few slits into the top of the pie with a sharp knife.1 egg

 - Bake for 30-35 minutes, or until very golden.
 Serve hot.